-The Butte County Office of Education has adopted a uniform complaint process to help identify and resolve deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff and teacher vacancy or misassignment.
+The Butte County Office of Education has adopted a uniform complaint process to help identify and resolve deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff and teacher vacancy or mis-assignment.
 Notice of the complaint process and the location at which to obtain a complaint form is posted in all classrooms.
+Please see attached Administrative Regulation and Exhibit 1312.4 for more information.